sypcerr/Aegis/README.md

 ![gif](https://github.com/sypcerr/Aegis/blob/main/Pictures/standard%20(2).gif)
 (Current latest Version: 0.9.0 BETA) - please scroll down for important news
-# Welcome to my script, Aegis.
+# Welcome to my script, AegisLite.

 ### What is Aegis?
 Aegis is my current project, a roblox script, with an amazing UI and multiple ClientSided and FilteringEnabled Scripts.